Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 9: The Peacemaker
+## Type 9: Dissociation and Chronic Avoidance

 Type 9s are susceptible to a range of mental health challenges, including: